vippsas/vipps-login-api/vipps-login-api.md

 ## Recommendations

-To ensure the best user experience, we recommend to perform the following checks related to login/registration:
+To ensure the best user experience, we recommend performimng the following checks related to login/registration:

 First check if you already have the unique user identifier for Vipps ("ID" from